cosmos/sdk-tutorials/academy/my-own-chain/game-winner.md

 * The rightful winner of a game that reaches completion.
 * Or, the winner by forfeit, when a game is expired.
-* Or, a neutral value, when the game is on-going.
+* Or a neutral value when the game is active.

-In this exercise, a draw is not handled, and it would require yet another value to save in _winner_.
+In this exercise a draw is not handled and it would require yet another value to save in _winner_.

 ## New information